-I love social media.
+Remember the early days of social media?
 When done well, it can deepen existing relationships, forge new ones, and entertain and delight.
-But does anyone else feel like it’s starting to turn on itself?
+But it has definitely turned on itself.

-Mashable recently reported on the “Top Social Hoaxes of 2013” and recounted many stunts pulled by professionals meant to look like real time, real life, organically unfolding situations that suspended the belief of its watching public.
+A fun story from the past, when social media could still be fun instead of the toxic burn pit it is now.
+In 2013, Mashable reported on the “Top Social Hoaxes” and recounted many stunts pulled by professionals meant to look like real time, real life, organically unfolding situations that suspended the belief of its watching public.
 My favorite, “Diane in Seat 7A” was story told through Twitter by “The Bachelor” producer Elan Gale.
 If you missed it (read: if you were in a temporary coma or somewhere without any internet signal), Elan live tweeted a “feud” between himself and a boisterous, obnoxious woman seated in 7A who was clearly angry about being stuck on a plane on Thanksgiving day.
 After exchanging increasingly nasty notes suggesting certain body parts be sucked, it culminated with Diane slapping Elan in the face at the gate.

 I was captivated.
 Was sucked in ’til the very end.
 Even afterwards, when rumors surfaced on Twitter that the story was a hoax, I didn’t want to believe it wasn’t true.
 It was a GREAT story with all the elements: mystery, suspense, an underdog, a twist and sweet resolution.
 As it turns out, it was a hoax.
 Elan ended it, after more rumors started flying about that Diane had cancer, and was dying, and this was why she was so upset yadda yadda, with a photo of an empty chair, and this: “I conclude by saying hopefully a few people got a few laughs over a slow Thanksgiving weekend.”